 Stage One: Non-Directive Meditation

-Chan (Zen) is often percieved in one of two different ways by people: either as a religious institution, characterized by its lore, rhetoric, canonical texts, monastic customs, beliefs, etc, or as a mystical/ascetic tradition which focuses on spiritual disciplines that lead to an expanded awareness of Self.
+Chan (Zen) is often percieved in one of two different ways by people: either as a religious institution, characterized by its lore, rhetoric, canonical texts, monastic customs, beliefs, etc, or as a mystical/ascetic tradition that focuses on spiritual disciplines that lead to an expanded awareness of Self.
 These two "faces" of Chan, however, do not always exist together harmoniously, but that's a topic for another day.
 The term, Chan, is the transliteration of the Sanskrit term, dhyana, which means to dwell, or to meditate.
 The objective of this set of four essays is to offer the reader a perspective of the mystical journey of Chan, a journey that is dependent only upon our desire to delve within, to uncover hidden and previously unknown aspects of being.

 The contemporary Western world has engaged in a kind of romance with Zen for several decades now.
 The term has gained popularity from its use to sell products and services, to entice people to join clubs and groups, and to sell books; it’s therefore not surprising that misunderstandings about Chan/Zen have evolved, leading it to be characterized as something quite different from the mystical tradition we will explore here.

 Chan's mystical tradition is about meditation and the processess of "delving within."
-It is also about the journey that accompanies this process.
-The activity of Chan practice leads to a flowing, cascading, sequence of discoveries that unfold as we travel its path.
+It's also about the journey that accompanies this process.
+The activity of Chan practice leads to a flowing, cascading, sequence of discoveries as we travel its path.
 To get there takes some preparation, for the mind and for the psyche, as well as for the physical body.
 All three need to be in the “right place” for everything to work.
 What is that “right place”?
 Where do we start, and how to we get to where we want to go?

 First, we have to be alive.
 This may seem a silly and flippant thing to say, but consider how many of us go through our days oblivious to the fact that we are, indeed, alive?
 We go through all the motions of being alive: getting dressed, eating breakfast, driving to work, talking with people; but how much of this is simply reflexive?
 Without full awareness, how much can we consider ourselves fully “alive”?
 To breath and eat and defecate has a certain sound of life about it, but to what extent are we aware throughout it all?
 So the first step is to become alive – to become increasingly aware of ourselves and the environment in which we live.
 This first process involves training the mind to see, and is what I refer to as stage one in a four-stage process.
 Practice here involves harmonizing the mind, psyche, and body.
 The results are reduced stress, improved sleep, improved ability to engage in reciprocal relationships with acquaintances, friends, and family, improved cardio-vascular health, and, perhaps most importantly, a greater sense of contentment and well-being.